Lynn Kiro

 Lynn Kiro (born 6 August 1995) is a South African tennis coach and former player.

 On the ITF Junior Circuit, she achieved her highest ranking of world No. 60 in March 2013.
-In April 2013 she was South Africa's numer-two-ranked female junior tennis player, behind Ilze Hattingh.
+In April 2013, she was South Africa's number-two-ranked female junior tennis player, behind Ilze Hattingh.

-On the pro circuit, Kyro has reached two $10k doubles finals alongside Malagasy Zarah Razafimahatratra, winning one and losing one.
+On the pro circuit, Kyro reached two $10k doubles finals alongside Malagasy Zarah Razafimahatratra, winning one and losing one.
 Her highest singles ranking is 840 while her highest in doubles is 744.
-In 2012, Kyro made her debut for the South Africa Fed Cup team, for which she plays doubles.
+In 2012, Kyro made her debut for the South Africa Fed Cup team, for which she played doubles.

 Kiro attended Texas Tech University from 2013–2017 and had a decorated collegiate tennis career.
 She is currently head coach of women’s tennis at Wagner College.